Best Wireless Keyboards iMore 2021

 Best TV Controller: Logitech K400 Plus Wireless Touch TV Keyboard

 Connect your PC to your TV and control it from across the room.
 This convenient keyboard with a built-in touchpad makes it easy.
 It has a 10-meter (33-foot) range, so it's perfect for the living room or family room.
-It's standard QWERTY keyboard with additional media keys such as volume built right in.
+It's a standard QWERTY keyboard with additional media keys such as volume built right in.
 Power it with two AA batteries; you can go up to 18 months before you need to replace them.

 - Media controller